-- Chicken and Dumplings has a soothing flavor with a delightful texture of stewed chicken and delicious homemade dumplings in a thickened broth that will capture any Southern Soul the way Scarlett O’Hara would have liked to have won the dashing Rhett in the famous black and white movie “Gone With the Wind.”
+- Chicken and Dumplings have a soothing flavor with a delightful texture of stewed chicken and delicious homemade dumplings in a thickened broth that will capture any Southern Soul the way Scarlett O’Hara would have liked to have won the dashing Rhett in the famous black and white movie “Gone With the Wind.”

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2023-2013.
 Unauthorized use and duplication of content/ material without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.